tubearchivist/docs/mkdocs/docs/Installation.md

       - `TA_PASSWORD=verysecret`
       - `ELASTIC_PASSWORD=verysecret`
       - `TZ=America/New_York`
+      > !!! note "BE AWARE"
-      > NOTE: Do not use the default password as it is very insecure.
+            - Do not use the default password as it is very insecure.
-      > Ensure that ELASTIC_PASSWORD matches the password used on the tubearchivist-es container.
+            - Ensure that ELASTIC_PASSWORD matches the password used on the tubearchivist-es container.
       ![Synology - TubeArchivist Environment Configurations](assets/Synology_0.2.0_Docker-TA-Env-Conf.png)
    13. Click on the **Apply** button.
    14. Back on the **Create Container** screen, click the **Next** button.
    15. Review the settings to confirm, then click the **Apply** button.
 6. After the containers have been configured and started, you can go to the **Container** tab and monitor the containers.
 7. To review the logs to ensure that the system has started successfully, select the "tubearchivist" container and click on the **Details** button.
 In the new window, go to the **Log** tab.
 Monitor the logs until either an error occurs or the message `celery@tubearchivist ready.` is in the logs.
 This may take a few minutes, especially for a first time setup.
+   > !!! note
-   > Note: Synology Docker presents the logs in a pagination format.
+         Synology Docker presents the logs in a pagination format.
 If you are not seeing the logs update, check if there are additional pages.
 8. After it has started, go to the location in the `TA_HOST`.
 This should give you the standard TubeArchivist login screen.
 <!--
 ### Docker-Compose Setup -->